 Futaba defines compliance as follows: "Acting with integrity not only in compliance with laws and regulations, but also with a sense of values and ethics required of a business person as a member of society, thereby realizing fair and appropriate business management, achieving harmony with civil society, and promoting creative development of the Company.
 Placing importance on environmental issues and taking initiatives in environmental conservation efforts."
-We
+We conduct corporate activities with high ethical standards and fulfill our social responsibilities with full awareness of our corporate social responsibilities and public mission.
+We respect domestic and foreign cultures and customs, make efforts to preserve the environment, grow together with our local communities, and engage in various activities in an effort to become a company that is appreciated by local communities.

 The Company has the Corporate Ethics Committee in place, which is chaired by the Chief Risk Management Officer (CRO) and attended by the President, Chief Officers, full-time Audit & Supervisory Board Members, and others deemed appropriate by the Committee.
-The Committee
+The Committee deliberates and decides policy on key matters concerning corporate ethics and compliance, while seeking to improve the awareness of compliance by ensuring the full knowledge of the Management Principle, Corporate Charter, and Code of Conduct.